highmobility/hm-node-auto-api-explorer/README.md

 cp .env.example .env
 ```

 You need to configure all 7 missing variables.
 To do so, log in to the High Mobility [developer center](https://high-mobility.com/develop).
 Firstly, you need a *cloud app* and a *vehicle* which are linked.
-The vehicle needs to support *diagnostics* and *door locks* capabilities, and the app needs to have permissions for them.
+The vehicle needs to support *multi command*, *diagnostics* and *door locks* capabilities, and the app needs to have permissions for them.

 * **`HM_APP_ID`** - This is displayed on your cloud app's page and is labelled "Serial #".
 If you do not have a cloud app, create a new one and link it to your vehicle.
 * **`HM_CLIENT_CERTIFICATE`** and **`HM_CLIENT_PRIVATE_KEY`** are also displayed at your cloud app's page.
 You can see *Node* and *REST* snippets if you navigate to *CLIENT CERITFICATE* tab.
 The certificate and private key that we need are used in *Node* snippet as HMKit constructor parameters.
 The first parameter is the client certificate and the second parameter is the private key.